-- Responsibilities of relevant personnel.

-- Anticipated types of emergencies.

-- Contingency plan for response to emergency situations;.

-- Location of suitable Medivac or emergency.

-- Life Support rendezvous point.

-- Emergency communications.
+- · Responsibilities of relevant personnel. - Anticipated types of emergencies. - A contingency plan for response to emergency situations.
+The safety management and emergency response arrangements must recognise the need to maintain control over the event area and should the need arise, suspending the event if there be a risk of serious injury to participants. - Emergency response team should be trained to carry out the contingency plan. - · Location of suitable Medivac or emergency area. - Life Support rendezvous point. - Emergency communications.